justbuchanan/waybar-niri-workspaces-enhanced/README.md

 ## Try it out (without installing)

-Assuming you are running niri and already have cargo intalled, this will run waybar with the nir-workspaces-ehnanced module.
+Assuming you are running niri and already have cargo intalled, this will run waybar with the niri-workspaces-ehnanced module.

 ```.sh
 git clone https://github.com/justbuchanan/waybar-niri-workspaces-enhanced